 - Where is the restroom? – ¿Dónde está el baño?

 - How much does it cost? – ¿Cuánto cuesta?

 - I do not understand. – Yo no comprendo.

 With so much going on, it can be super difficult to figure out what to do in Madrid in 3 days.
 But no worries.
 We’ve incorporated world-class museums, amazing parks, historic squares, and more, to make sure your time in Madrid is the best it can be.

-However, before we get to our Madrid itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Madrid itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Now with that out of the way, let’s get to this Madrid itinerary already!